replikativ/datahike-jdbc/README.md

 DATAHIKE_STORE_CONFIG='{:dbtype "postgresql" :user "datahike" :password "datahike" :dbname "datahike"}'
 ```

+It is also possible to pass a configuration url via `:jdbcUrl` like it is mentioned in the underlying library [next.jdbc](https://cljdoc.org/d/seancorfield/next.jdbc/1.0.462/doc/getting-started#the-db-spec-hash-map).
+The Url can pass additional arguments in the query part or you can combine the url with arguments passed as key-value-pairs.

+Arguments not mentioned will be passed downstream to the corresponding jdbc-driver so every configuration option available should be working.

 ## Prerequisites
 For this backend to work you need to choose a database that is supported by JDBC.
 Please have a
 look at the docs for [clojure.java.jdbc](https://github.com/clojure/java.jdbc/).
 For the sake